Miley Cyrus’ 19-Year-Old Sister Noah Goes See-Through On Instagram

 Noah’s track does seem to come with powerful and deep lyrics.

-“I’m slowly killing myself I’m trying so hard at the back of the shelf It’s just the same every day I’m writing these songs that will never get played I get told what’s wrong and what’s right I don’t have a romantic life And everyone’s dying So I keep on trying To make them proud before they are gone”
+“I’m slowly killing myself/ I’m trying so hard at the back of the shelf/ It’s just the same every day/ I’m writing these songs that will never get played/ I get told what’s wrong and what’s right/ I don’t have a romantic life/ And everyone’s dying/ So I keep on trying/ To make them proud before they are gone.”

 The sad-sounding lyrics appear to reflect the struggles that Noah has admitted to battling.
 The star regularly takes to social media to share her mental health battles, with fans of the singer mostly finding Noah’s raw and honest approach refreshing.

 Then again, there’s a cheeky and fun-loving streak to Noah.
-The star seems to have inherited the somewhat-wild ways seen by sister Miley, although for fans, seeing Noah enjoy herself when there’s so much pain underneath comes welcomed.
+The star seems to have inherited the somewhat-wild ways exhibited by Miley, although for fans, seeing Noah enjoy herself when there’s so much pain underneath comes welcomed.
 Noah appears to have been partying a lot with YouTuber Tana Mongeau of late, with the twosome even fueling dating rumors.
 Tana is, of course, in a relationship with fellow social media sensation Jake Paul.

 Noah has 5.3 million Instagram followers.
-Fans wishing to stay up-to-date with Noah, her music, and her overall life should follow her Instagram.
+Fans wishing to stay up to date with Noah, her music, and her overall life should follow her Instagram.